shriraam2007/shriraam2007/README.md

 ---

 ## About Me
-I am a first-year engineering student interested in learning new technologies and building strong digital skills.
+I am a first-year engineering student committed to lifelong learning and developing strong digital skills.

 ---

 ## My Goal
-I aim to improve my programming knowledge and gain practical experience through projects.
+My goal is to improve my programming knowledge and also to develop solutions to a variety of issues in our society and be of service to our humankind.